 Today is the first post in a new occasional series offering Road Trip Tips.
 Future installments will focus on traveling on a $7/day food budget and finding must-have gadgets for the road.

-For today, I want to revisit a topic I first wrote about on Matador Abroad – how to sleep in your vehicle while traveling – and to provide an introduction to vandwelling.
+For today, I want to revisit a topic I first wrote about on Matador Abroad – how to sleep in your car while traveling – and to provide an introduction to vandwelling.
 This post is obviously directed to road-trippers who do not own an RV.
 If you’ve got an RV, you’re five steps ahead.

 Sleeping in your vehicle is not glamorous.
 But it’s a great way to stretch your budget.
 I won’t rehash the tips I mentioned in the Matador article.
 Instead, I’ll offer a few additional tips and answer some FAQs.